Halina2610/Halina2610/README.md

 * [LinkedIn](https://www.linkedin.com/in/halina-kls/)
 * Post Pioneer: https://postpioneer.ru

+> Building and operating SaaS products from idea to production.
+>
-> I enjoy building products end-to-end — from frontend and backend development to deployment, monitoring, and production operations.
+> From frontend and backend development to infrastructure, CI/CD, monitoring and production operations.